Theliel/SMSForge/readme.md

 To-Do

 - Translation into other languages
-- SMS WAP
 - Perhaps a permanent way to work around the limitations of current status reports
-- SMS Compression
 - Long SMS (Concatenation)
+- Manual Encoding Enforcing (7Bit/8Bit/UCS2)
+- More WAP SMS
+- SMS Compression?
 - More to come...

 <p> </p>